learosema/boulders-slides/README.md

 # Lea‘s First Gamedev Talk

-Hi, this is the repository for my a11y basics talk.
+Hi, this is the repository for my talk.
 It uses eleventy as a static site generator plus a gulp toolchain.

 - `npm install` - install dependencies
 - `npm run dev` - run a dev server with browsersync